larry-svds/DevopsPlay/portlandCluster/notes-on-centos7-bridged-vm.md

 section.

 ##### Adding Guest Additions

+This isn't very necessary if you are just going to be using it as a remote server.
+THis would be a good point to call it done and clone it for your use specific mods.

  * Add guest additions to the Mac Virtual Box....
 Not really sure why..
 It was super sketchy and annoying.